Starting Your Business in Florida

 When starting a business in Florida multiple decisions must be made.
 Are you starting a new business “from scratch,” so to speak, or are you purchasing an existing business or perhaps you are purchasing a franchise.
 In any case, you will need to decide what will be the legal structure of your business.

-A Jacksonville business lawyer can help you make this important decision.
+A business lawyer in Jacksonville, Florida can help you make this important decision.
 Below is general information on some of the more common legal structures for your business.

 Call (904) 615-8950 or contact us online to schedule a free consultation on starting your business in Jacksonville, Florida today!